Create an account sign-up-diamond

 After the nice views of the pond, cross the road to the south side of Main Street and head back west.
 You’ll pass the NWMP Barracks first.
 These barracks were built in 1893 and are now open year-round and worth a fun visit.

-Continuing down main street you’ll come to a fun curio shop, The Tin Box.
+Continuing down Main Street you’ll come to a fun curio shop, The Tin Box.
 Crossing 6th Avenue you will pass some wonderful galleries before reaching Olde Tyme Candy Shoppe.
-We love stopping here and getting some tasty candy treats!
+We love stopping here and getting some tasty candy treats.
 At the end of this block you have the entrance to a great Canmore restaurant, Murrieta’s Bar and Grill.
-Located on the 2nd level, if you can get a window seat as the sun sets you’ll be in heaven!
+Located on the 2nd level, if you can get a window seat as the sun sets you’ll be in heaven.

 Around the corner from 7th Avenue is one of our favourite coffee shops, Beamers Coffee Bar.
-We love to stop here for a great Cappuccino.
+We love to stop here for a great cappuccino.

-On the other side of 7th Avenue is Mountain Mercato, your place to find great Italian products, especially if you want to carbo-load for a big hike!
+On the other side of 7th Avenue is Mountain Mercato, your place to find great Italian products, especially if you want to carbo-load for a big hike.

 Now you’re back at Rebound Cycle, which you pass on your right as you continue going west on 8th Street.
 Take your first left onto River Road and then a quick right down a pathway against a fence.
 This pathway takes you to a path that hugs the Bow River, where you should turn right.
+If you’re wondering how to get to Canmore Engine Bridge on foot, this Bow River pathway is the easiest option from downtown.

 The path now goes into a forest, with the Bow River on your left for about 400 m (10 minutes).
 There are rough paths that can take you down to the Bow River at intervals but be careful as these aren’t maintained.
 Be especially careful if you have children, as you wouldn’t want them to fall into the Bow River.